 However, those for 11-20 are harder because they're compound tones.
 It means that there are multiple sounds involved in pronouncing them.
 For example, to pronounce 11, you’ll say “ee-LEH-vihn.”

-Check out the table below for more sounds.
+Check out the table below for numbers in English in words.

 21 - 99